Sniper711/DGX-Spark-Day01A-Remote-Access-from-Internet-Guide-20251220A/README.md

 ## Scenarios & Advantages

-From an external network on Mac/PC → via WireGuard VPN → connect back home to access DGX Spark
+From an external network on Mac/PC → via WireGuard VPN → SSH login to DGX Spark at home

     Use WireGuard VPN
         Use DGX Spark as VPN Server.
 (Mac/PC = Client)